MicroFish91/node-fs-glob/CLI.md

 ### less

-View the contents of a text file.
+View the contents of a text file but takes up the whole view of your cli.

 The less command allows you to view files without opening an editor.
 It’s faster to use, and there’s no chance of you inadvertently modifying the file.

 Syntax: less file_name

 Common options: -e, -f, -n

+Example: less file1
+hello world

 ### compgen